Medicare.gov

 Electrocardiogram (EKG or ECG) screenings

-Medicare Part B (Medical Insurance) covers routine EKG or ECG screenings.
+Medicare Part B (Medical Insurance) covers EKG or ECG screenings.

 • Covered by Part B

-• Once during your “Welcome to Medicare” visit and more often as a diagnostic test if medically necessary
+• Once when you get a referral as part of your “Welcome to Medicare” visit, and more often as a diagnostic test if medically necessary

 • After the Part B deductible , you pay 20% of the Medicare-approved amount (other costs may apply)